WooCommerce Product Summary Testing

 - If you want to create more than one variant, click on the New Variant button at the end of the section.

 Goals and Conversion Actions

-WooCommerce product summary tests have an implicit goal: a conversion occurs when a visitor purchases the tested product.
+WooCommerce product summary tests, by default, have an implicit goal: a conversion occurs when a visitor purchases the tested product.
 Visits occur every time visitors see the product summary under test in a page on your website and conversions occur once the purchase is completed.

 How to Start the Test

 Once you have fully defined your test, you will see that the status of the test will have passed from Draft to Ready.
 At that point, you can Start it so that your website visitors can see the different variants that you have created and Nelio A/B Testing will start tracking their actions.

 To start a test, check that it is Ready and, if it is, click on the Start… button in the upper right corner.
 If it was not ready, you can hover the mouse over the information icon that appears next to the Status to see why your test is still a Draft.

 If you do not want to start the test directly, but want to leave it scheduled for a specific date, specify it using the Start field in the Status & Management section.

 Once the test has started, the plugin will show you its results page and you will see that the status changes to Running.

 Important: tests cannot be edited once they are active, but you can pause, modify them and restart them so they continue to run.
 Of course, depending on the modifications you make, your partial results may be invalid after restarting the test.
 If that is the case, it is best to start a new test, duplicating the previous one.